 “We feel like it’s going in a good direction for us,” Hansen said.
 “That’s hard for us to say because there were so many great organizations that are no longer in the state.
 But we’ve had to move on.”

-Posted on July 3, 2017, in "Single State Agency", Access to Care, Accountability, Administrative code, Administrative Costs, Administrative Law Judge, Administrative Remedies, Agency, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, Behavioral health, DHHS, Due process, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, New Mexico, Office of Administrative Hearings, Taxes, Transparency and tagged Administrative Law Judge, Administrative Remedies, Adminsitrative remedies, behavioral health care, Behavioral health Providers, Credible Allegations of Fraud, Easter Seals El Mirador, Extrapolation, Gordon & Rees, Health and Human Services, Hogares, Human Service Department, Human Services Department, Knicole Emanuel, Medicaid, Medicaid Extrapolation, Medicaid Fraud, Medicaid Services, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, New Mexico mental health, Presbyterian Medical Services, Public Consulting Group, Susana Martinez, Suspension of Medicaid Payments, Teambuilders, The Counseling Center.
+Posted on July 3, 2017, in "Single State Agency", Access to Care, Accountability, Administrative code, Administrative Costs, Administrative Law Judge, Administrative Remedies, Agency, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Behavioral health, Due process, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, NC DHHS, New Mexico, Office of Administrative Hearings, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Taxes, Transparency and tagged Administrative Law Judge, Administrative Remedies, Adminsitrative remedies, behavioral health care, Behavioral health Providers, Credible Allegations of Fraud, Easter Seals El Mirador, Extrapolation, Gordon & Rees, Health and Human Services, Hogares, Human Service Department, Human Services Department, Knicole Emanuel, Medicaid, Medicaid Extrapolation, Medicaid Fraud, Medicaid Services, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, New Mexico mental health, Presbyterian Medical Services, Public Consulting Group, Susana Martinez, Suspension of Medicaid Payments, Teambuilders, The Counseling Center.
 Bookmark the permalink.
 2 Comments.